-The FOC2 bit is only active when the WGM20 bit specifies a non-PWM mode.
+The FOC2 bit is only active when the WGM bits specify a non-PWM mode.
 However, for ensuring compatibility with future devices, this bit must be set to zero when TCCR2 is written when operating in PWM mode.
-When writing a logical one to the FOC2 bit, an immediate compare match is forced on the waveform generation unit.
+When writing a logical one to the FOC2 bit, an immediate Compare Match is forced on the waveform generation unit.
 The OC2 output is changed according to its COM21:0 bits setting.
 Note that the FOC2 bit is implemented as a strobe.
 Therefore it is the value present in the COM21:0 bits that determines the effect of the forced compare.

-A FOC2 strobe will not generate any interrupt, nor will it clear the Timer in CTC mode using OCR2 as TOP.
+A FOC2 strobe will not generate any interrupt, nor will it clear the timer in CTC mode using OCR2 as TOP.